Adaptive deep learning framework for robust unsupervised underwater image enhancement: Method

 The training process for UDnet follows the standard procedure for training a cVAE model, which involves minimizing the variational lower bound.
 However, our approach has an additional step of finding a meaningful embedding of enhancement statistics in the latent space.
 This is achieved through the use of a posterior network (as shown in \cref{fig:8}), which learns to recognize posterior features and map them to posterior distributions of the mean and standard deviation.
 Random samples from these distributions can be used to formalize the enhanced results.
 This approach allows for the incorporation of uncertainty into the enhancement process, which can improve the accuracy and reliability of the resulting images.

-During the training process, the AdaIN module is used to predict the enhanced image by feeding it random samples ${\bm{a}}$ and ${\bm{b}}$ from \cref{equ4} and \cref{equ5}, respectively.
+During the training process, the PAdaIN module is used to predict the enhanced image by receiving random samples ${\bm{a}}$ and ${\bm{b}}$ from \cref{equ4} and \cref{equ5}, respectively.
 The enhancement loss (\cref{equ9}) is calculated based on the differences between the predicted image and the reference map, and is used to penalize the model if the output deviates from the reference.
-The exact formula for enhancement loss is: